 If you are a new driver, there are all kinds of things that you need to learn.
 Obviously, you need to learn everything you can about the automobile you are going to be using most of the time.
 You should also find out about insurance, as you are going to need it.
 Do you have your own car, or do you drive your parents’ car?
 These will be things that will be taken into consideration when you apply for insurance.
 You may even be covered by your parents’ insurance, at least for as long as you are living in the family home or going to an accredited school.

-Here are a few of the top basic driving tips for new drivers, as well as some tips for what to do if you are broken down or get into an accident:
+Here are a few of the top basic driving tips for new drivers:

 Make sure before you drive any vehicle that you are not used to driving that you familiarize yourself with all of the controls.
 Learn where the signal lights are, and check to make sure that all of the lights are working before heading out, especially if you are going to be driving at night.
 If you are pulled over, you may be asked to show that everything is in proper working order, so it is best to make sure ahead of time.